Skip to main content

 • Select Mainsail OS

-• Choose the latest version.
-If your setup supports a 64-bit system, choose rpi64
+• Select the latest version.
+If your device supports 64-bit systems, choose rpi64

 • Click CHOOSE STORAGE

-• Select your storage device, such as an SD card
+• Select your storage device, e.g., SD card

 4. Driver Installation